GoogleCloudPlatform/cloud-sql-proxy/examples/kubernetes/README.md

       # Defaults: MySQL: 3306, Postgres: 5432, SQLServer: 1433
       - "-instances=<INSTANCE_CONNECTION_NAME>=tcp:<DB_PORT>"
     securityContext:
-      # The default Cloud SQL proxy image is based on distroless, which
+      # The default Cloud SQL proxy image runs as the
-      # runs as the "nonroot" user (uid: 65534) by default.
+      # "nonroot" user and group (uid: 65532) by default.
       runAsNonRoot: true
     ```
    If you are using a service account key, specify your secret volume and add